Box of horse manure addressed to US treasury secretary

 The package was found Saturday night in the tony Bel Air neighborhood after it was dropped off at a neighbor’s house.

-Representatives for the Secret Service and Treasury Department did not immediately respond to requests for comment Sunday.
+A spokesman for the Treasury Department did not immediately respond to a request for comment Sunday.

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)